Faculty Short-Term International Activity Program

-The Office of International Programs is pleased to administer the Faculty International Activity Funding - Short-term awards.
+The Office of International Programs is pleased to administer the Faculty Short-Term International Activity funding program.

 Since 2009, dozens of UM faculty have received support from this program to engage in overseas short-term collaborative research, attend an overseas research conference, oversee student international research, and similar activities.
 The maximum award amount for both faculty and staff from this program is $1500.00.
 Prior to applying for this funding, applicants are strongly encouraged to explore other funding sources, particularly from their respective administrative or academic unit.
 All matching funds available from other sources must be listed in the budget sheet, which can be found in the faculty and staff application links, and faculty and staff traveling abroad are required to have adequate health insurance and register in the UM International Travel Registry.

-This map below provides information about where faculty and staff who received International Activity Funding- Short-term have traveled to, and what type of activities they conducted.
+This map below provides information about where faculty and staff who received Short-Term International Activity Funding have traveled to, and what type of activities they conducted.

-View International Activity Funding in a larger map
+View Faculty Short-Term International Activities in a larger map

 This program does not replace the Faculty Long-term International Activity Program award nor the Faculty Professional Enhancement Program (mini-sabbatical, visiting scholar, instructional development, sabbatical competitions).